CarnegieLearningWeb/UpGrade/backend/locust/readme.md

 Enter the number of experiments to delete

-## changing from individual level to group level experiment

-On line 20 in load_test_upgrade_mathia.py, change False to True

-    groupExp = False
+## creating experiments

+You will be prompted to specify different facets of each experiment created.
+Current supported options are:

-False represents an individual level experiment and is the default value.
+group level vs individual level experiment

-True represents a group level experiment.